hphelion/documentation/cli.unix.2.compute.md

 **Note**: The output for this command is the Windows Administrator password.
 To connect to the instance via the public IP and RDP, use  `username` Administrator and the presented password for `password`.

-See [on the How To page](/compute/using#WindowsRDP) for an example of how to connect via a Windows RDP client.
+See [the How To page](/compute/using#WindowsRDP) for an example of how to connect via a Windows RDP client.
 You can use the `servers:console` command to extract the password if it is still available on the console.